danray0424/phpHue/README.md

     ./colorset.php
         -i [Hue bridge's ip]
+        -g [register a new key with the Hue bridge]
         -k [valid key that is registered with your Hue hub] -l [bulb number]
         -h [hue in degrees on the color circle 0-360]